bren-io/vibe_check/README.md

 Optionally you can replace the environment variable name with a custom name

-# Project 5
+# CHORES

-Refactored a TON from project4 Usage and Installation havent changed though other than the fact that you pass a file containing a url now instead of the actual url
-Also note that this implementation is to only handle roughly 4096 tokens.
-See gpt_wrapper.py:format_gpt_request()
+Implementation is to only handle roughly 4096 tokens per request.
+See how to count tokens gpt_wrapper.py:format_gpt_request()

-# Project 6

 Need to encapsulate a lot of features and maybe make a class to work with instead of modules.

+Should allow user to interact and change file directories, switch GPT model, file formats.

-NOTE that when pushing the matplotlib graphs to github, you may sometimes need to delete them from github first.
+When pushing the matplotlib graphs to github, you may sometimes need to delete them from github first.
 Simply remove them from your local directory and push the changes.
-CHORE Look at your other project "Combot" for better design.